Super-robbin/phase_two_golden_square/lib/diary_entry_recipe.md

 1. Describe the problem
-    User need an interface that helps to: format diary entry, count words in a diary entry, reading time for contents, and recieve a chunk of a content that he can read in a given minutes.
+    User need an interface that helps to: format diary entry, count words in a diary entry, reading time for contents, and receive a chunk of a content that he can read in a given minutes.

 2. Design the function signature.
     The signature of a class includes: